Seville, Spain – Rich Culture, Flamenco, festivals and a vivid nightlife

 Feria del Caballo in Jerez de la Frontera, not far from Seville.

-You can find many good hotels to choose from in Seville.
+You can find many good hotels in Seville.

 Here are a couple of the best with good reviews from their visitors.